dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 To call into JavaScript from .NET, use the `IJSRuntime` abstraction.
 The `InvokeAsync<T>` method takes an identifier for the JavaScript function that you wish to invoke along with any number of JSON-serializable arguments.
 The function identifier is relative to the global scope (`window`).
 If you wish to call `window.someScope.someFunction`, the identifier is `someScope.someFunction`.
 There's no need to register the function before it's called.
 The return type `T` must also be JSON serializable.

-For server-side apps:
+For Blazor Server apps:

-* Multiple user requests are processed by the server-side app.
+* Multiple user requests are processed by the Blazor Server app.
 Don't call `JSRuntime.Current` in a component to invoke JavaScript functions.
 * Inject the `IJSRuntime` abstraction and use the injected object to issue JavaScript interop calls.
 * While a Blazor app is prerendering, calling into JavaScript isn't possible because a connection with the browser hasn't been established.
 For more information, see the [Detect when a Blazor app is prerendering](#detect-when-a-blazor-app-is-prerendering) section.

 The following example is based on [TextDecoder](https://developer.mozilla.org/docs/Web/API/TextDecoder), an experimental JavaScript-based decoder.
 The example demonstrates how to invoke a JavaScript function from a C# method.
 The JavaScript function accepts a byte array from a C# method, decodes the array, and returns the text to the component for display.

-Inside the `<head>` element of *wwwroot/index.html* (Blazor client-side) or *Pages/_Host.cshtml* (Blazor server-side), provide a function that uses `TextDecoder` to decode a passed array:
+Inside the `<head>` element of *wwwroot/index.html* (Blazor WebAssembly) or *Pages/_Host.cshtml* (Blazor Server), provide a function that uses `TextDecoder` to decode a passed array:

 [!code-html[](javascript-interop/samples_snapshot/index-script.html)]